ojacques/presentations/snowcamp_2023/README.md

 Developers should be able to deploy and run their apps and services end to end.
 “You build it, you run it”.
 True DevOps.
 -->

-Les développeurs devraient être capable de déployer et d'opérer leurs applications et services de bout en bout.
-"Tu le crées, tu l'opères".
-C'est le vrai DevOps.
+Les développeurs doivent être capable de déployer et d'opérer leurs applications et services de bout en bout.

+<br/><br/>
+"You build it, you run it" - Tu le crées, tu l'opères ...au dessus d'une plateforme💡

 ---